punkplod23/Hackers-TTGO-Watch/README.md

 # Call for ideas

-If you have something you would like to see built for the watch (especially network/security tools) then please let me know using github issues.
-I will also make a tutorial about how to program your own apps shortly.
+If you have something you would like to see built for the watch (especially network/security tools) then please let me know using github issues. ~I will also make a tutorial about how to program your own apps shortly.~ (Now started here: https://github.com/linuxthor/My-TTGO-Watch-Dev)

 # For the programmers